piegope/doc/docs/en/rdm/windows/dwl/devolutions-web-login-user-interface/side-menu/add-website.md

 URL
 		</td>
 		<td>
 Enter the URL of the website’s login page.
-This field is automatically filled in by {{ en.DWL }}, but can still be modified.
+This field is automatically filled in by the {{ en.WBEX }}, but can still be modified.
 		</td>
 	</tr>
 	<tr>